We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 Managing your business’s finances by hand or with spreadsheets is possible at first.
 However, it’s best to invest in accounting software like Quickbooks early.
 At some point, you’ll have more financial transactions to handle, yet less time to deal with them — leaving less time to work on what matters in your business.

-And when you have less time to do more work, your chances of making costly errors increases dramatically.
+And when you have less time to do more work, your chances of making costly errors increase dramatically.

 Accounting software saves you hours each week — hours you can put back into business growth.
 Plus, you can go a little longer before hiring a bookkeeper for your business.